Coachemmy/TrioLens-Detector/README.md

 - Middle + Index fingers    →    Pause
 - Middle + Index + Thumb fingers    →    Send to AI

+## Deployment

+Deployment of the Triolens Detector is designed to be straightforward and platform-agnostic.
+The application runs on local machines using the Streamlit development server, allowing users and developers to test functionality without complex setup.
+Deployment steps are streamlined to allow educational institutions and research labs to quickly integrate the tool into their environments.

 ## How to Run the App Locally